Kartik2127/Project-Manas/README.md

 This project is currently in the initial setup phase.
 To get a local copy, you can make a  clone of the repository.

 ## Project Goal
-Our goal is to finish the Work in 4 weeks and build a scalable and robust platform.
+Our goal is to finish the Work in 4 weeks and build a scalable and robust platform that can help many.